otto-car/backendchallenge/README.md

 This code challenge allows you to demonstrate your ability to build a simple web server, but gives us a chance to see how you code and how you use version control.

+## Things we're looking for
+- Clean & readable code is super important, as it means it's easier for people to read, reuse, and refactor your work
+- Good use of version control means it's easy for people to check and review your code
+- Using a testing framework (where applicable) means you're more likely to deliver robust code

+## The Challenge

 We deal with lots and lots of cars on a day-to-day basis, so naturally this will be related to automotives.

 Imagine you have a car rental business.
 You have multiple **Branches**.
 A car can either be at a **Branch** or with a **Driver**.